cns-iu/cns-humanexus-2.0/Instructions.md

 - for transparent background turn off HDR Rendering (on MainCamera-Output)
 - Main Camera-Rendering->Culling Occlusion set to ONLY render "spheres" layer
-- put icosphere and all node objects on layer "spheres" (if image set is deleted these objects are deleted, have to add "spheres" layer on new set!)
+- put icosphere and all node objects on layer "spheres" (if image set is renewed, these objects are deleted and have to add "spheres" layer on new set!)
 -